-Rabbit Hemorrhagic Disease Virus (RHDV1 and RHDV2) is a very contagious, often fatal disease in rabbits and is classified as a foreign animal disease.
-It is not known to infect humans or dogs, though they can spread the virus (as fomites).
-In 2020 an outbreak in native lagomorphs (rabbits and hares) occurred in southwestern North America, and in 2021 wild lagomorphs were infected with RHDV in Oregon and Idaho.
-RHDV is easily spread by direct contact with infected (live or dead) rabbits, and the virus can remain active for months in the environment.
-This virus has the potential to cause significant mortality in Washington's native lagomorphs.
-WDFW continues to monitor reports of sick or dead rabbits and hares in Washington, and to date, have not detected this disease in wild populations.
-Please take extra precaution to reduce the risk of spreading this virus:
+Rabbit Hemorrhagic Disease Virus (RHDV1 and RHDV2) is a contagious, often fatal disease in rabbits.
+It is classified as a foreign animal disease and is not known to infect humans or dogs, though they can spread the virus.
+RHDV spreads by direct contact with infected rabbits, and the virus can remain active for months in the environment.
+Please take extra precautions to reduce the risk of spreading this virus: